 These short essays intend to portray an author’s idea in a compact and meaningful format.
-If the essays (see above) should be conversational, these pieces should be ultra-conversational.
+If the articles (view guidelines here) should be conversational, these pieces should be ultra-conversational.
 Make your point, muse, challenge, but do so with vigor, conviction, and creative style.
 You should aim to present a piece that blends thought and art; that combines narrative and argument.
 Authors should avoid jargon and, while citations are welcome, these pieces are not meant to have lengthy bibliographies.

 - 12 pt.
 Times New Roman font.

 - 250-2000 words (~1000 is ideal).

 - Pages numbered.

 - Pieces can include one or more images submitted as .jpg, .png, or .tif files.
 Images should either be the author’s property or in the public domain.